Element collecting: Acquiring elements

 Some collectors attempt to collect very high purity samples of each element.
 Others prefer to find the element in everyday use.
 Some are averse to collecting the element as a compound or alloy, while others find this acceptable.
 Collectors may isolate elements in their own homes.
 Hydrogen, for example, can be easily isolated via the electrolysis of water.

 In addition to the element samples, some element collectors also collect items connected with the element, such as manufactured goods containing the element, rocks and minerals with the element as a constituent or compounds of the element.
 Some manufacturers also sell coins made from pure elements, and density cubes made from the pure element can also be sourced on auction sites such as eBay.

 Some commercial retailers now cater to the element collecting community, even selling large quantities in sets, since purchasing elements from large chemical companies is frequently prohibited or uneconomical for individuals.
-There are a number of specialist element providers which retail to the public over the web, sell individual element samples in addition to full and partial element sets.
+There are a number of specialist element providers which retail to the public over the web, selling individual element samples in addition to full and partial element sets.
 Many also sell elements through auction sites, such as eBay.
-Established specialist providers include RGB Elements, Engineered Labs, Nova Elements, Smart Elements, SMT Metalle Wimmer, PEGUYS, Metallium, Collect the Periodic Table, Luciteria, and Onyxmet.
+Established specialist providers include RGB Elements, Engineered Labs, Nova Elements, Smart Elements, SMT Metalle Wimmer, PEGUYS, Metallium, Luciteria, and Onyxmet.